Direct Implementation with Evidence: Model

 where $\sigma _{-i}(m_{-i})=\Pi _{j\neq i}\sigma _{j}\left( m_{j}\right) $.
 A pure-strategy Nash equilibrium is a Nash equilibrium $ \sigma $ which assigns probability one to some message profile $m$.

-Unlike the classical implementation problem, and in recognition of practical situations in which preferences do not vary, we seek to implement the SCF by relying on evidence instead of preference reversal.
+Unlike the classical implementation problem, and in recognition of practical situations in which preferences do not vary across states, we seek to implement the SCF by relying on evidence instead of preference reversal.
 To stress this difference, we require in the following definition that implementation obtain regardless of the profile of utility functions.
+This also has the effect of strengthening our result from the point of view that we no longer require that preferences vary between states for implementation. \footnote{ Evidence variation however, continues to be necessary. \cite{KT2012} provide the minimum necessary condition in this context, when both preference and evidence variation are combined - evidence monotonicity.
+For the purposes of this paper, we set aside preference variation and focus on evidence variation alone.}

 \begin{definition} An SCF $f$ is Nash-implementable if there is a mechanism $\mathcal{M}=(M,g,\left( \tau _{i}\right) _{i\in \mathcal{I}})$ such that for any profile of bounded utility functions $v=\left( v_{i}\right) _{i\in \mathcal{I}}$, any state $s$, and any mixed-strategy Nash equilibrium $\sigma $ of the game $G\left( \mathcal{M},v,s\right) $, $ g(m)=f(s)$ and $\tau _{i}(m)=0$ for each message profile $m\in $supp$\sigma \left( s\right) $. \end{definition}